opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

     1. In QFieldSync, download the updated files (the GeoPackage file should have changed).

 !!! warning
-    This workflow does not support changing the GeoPackage on the desktop, as being file base, the whole GeoPackage will be replaced.
+    This workflow does not support changing the GeoPackage on the desktop, as being file-based, the whole GeoPackage will be replaced.
 This means that data can only be digitized using QFieldCloud.

 ## PostGIS